JimFowler/books/Books20/Tools/doc/installation.rst

 ``python3 setup.py install --prefix=<dirname>``

-You may need superuser priviledges to install in system directories.
+You may need superuser privileges to install in system directories.

 If you install in a non-standard directory, then you will need to set the environment variables **PYTHONPATH**.
 I put the following in